-Applications accepted year-round.
+Applications are accepted year-round.
 Rising Stewards and Stewards are reviewed after five years to assess if the facilities continue to meet the criteria set for each level and overall program goals.
 All members are reviewed annually for continual improvement.

 The ESI is continually updating the range of training classes to meet the needs of the membership.
-All trainings are available to ESI members at not cost.
+All trainings are available to ESI members at no cost.
 For other interested parties, only EMS 101 is open to non-ESI members.